trixi-framework/TrixiParticles.jl/paper/paper.md

 ![Main building blocks of TrixiParticles.jl \label{fig:structure}](structure.png){width=100%}

 TrixiParticles.jl is open source and available under the MIT license at [GitHub](https://github.com/trixi-framework/TrixiParticles.jl),  along with detailed [documentation](https://trixi-framework.github.io/TrixiParticles.jl/stable/) explaining how to use it.
-Additionally, we provide tutorials explaining how to set up a simulation of fluid flows, structure mechanics, or fluid-structure interaction.
+Additionally, we provide tutorials explaining how to set up a simulation of fluid flows, structure mechanics, or FSI.
 A collection of simulation setups to get started with can be found in the examples directory.

 ## Feature highlights